MicrosoftDocs/query-docs/query-languages/dax/iscrossfiltered-function-dax.md

 ## Remarks

 - A column is said to be cross-filtered when a filter applied to another column in the same table or in a related table affects *ColumnName* by filtering it.
-A column is said to be filtered *directly* when the filter or filters apply over the column.
+A column is said to be filtered directly when there are filters defined on the column in the current filter context.

+- When a column is cross-filtered, all columns in the same table are also cross-filtered.

 - The related function [ISFILTERED function](isfiltered-function-dax.md) returns TRUE when *TableName* or *ColumnName* is filtered directly.

 - [!INCLUDE [function-not-supported-in-directquery-mode](includes/function-not-supported-in-directquery-mode.md)]